prestonharberts/bib/README.md

 # this prints the entire Genesis 1 chapter
 bib gen1

-# this prints just Genesis 1:1 (and context verses Genesis 1:2-3)
+# this prints Genesis 1:1 (and context verses Genesis 1:2-3)
 bib gen1 1

 # this prints Genesis 1:1 (no context verses)
 bib gen1 1 -n

-# this prints the verses Genesis 1:3-4 (and context verses Genesis 1-2 and 5-6)
+# this prints Genesis 1:3-4 (and context verses Genesis 1-2 and 5-6)
 bib gen1 3 4

-# this prints the verses Genesis 1:3-4 (no context verses)
+# this prints Genesis 1:3-4 (no context verses)
 bib gen1 3 4 -n
 ```